 Regular eye exams are important for everyone, and particularly if you’ve been diagnosed with cataracts.
 Because the cloudy areas on your eye lenses will worsen with time, your optometrist will carefully monitor your vision and upgrade your glasses or contact lens prescription as needed.
 Your optometrist will perform a visual acuity test and other tests to gauge increased sensitivity to light and glare, as well as deterioration in your contrast and color vision.

 At some point, your optometrist may determine that your cataracts are severe enough to require surgery.
 That’s typically when options to correct your vision — updated prescriptions and speciality filters that block glare and increase contrast vision — are no longer sufficient to give you the vision you need.

 Your optometrist can recommend an ophthalmologist and provide information about what to expect during cataract surgery.
 You’ll see your eye surgeon for post-surgery check-ups, and your optometrist for long-term eye care.

-Q&A With Our Eye Doctor in Plano, Texas
+Q&A With Our Eye Doctor in East Plano, Texas